Built for clarity, not clicks

 Accuracy first

 We do not publish claims we can't support.
-Company data is clearly labeled as estimated or community-reported.
-Legal and financial content reflects general principles, not specific advice.
+We avoid specific figures we can't source, and we frame legal and financial content as general principles, not specific advice.

 Urgency-ordered content